-My creative endeavors have always been deeply influenced by my lifelong love of music and skateboarding and their respective subcultures.
+My creative endeavors have always been deeply influenced by my lifelong love of music and skateboarding and their respective street subcultures.

 I grew up absorbing DIY zines, Thrasher magazines and punk rock records.
 I was particularly fascinated by album artwork.
 I eventually formed a band with high school friends.
 After a few years, I chose to take a more “behind the scenes” role in the local hardcore punk scene, designing fliers for shows and laying-out demos for my friends’ bands.
 Some of those bands went on tour and got noticed, which in turn, gave me opportunity to work for a variety of indie labels.